JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 # OpenSesame Kinect plugins (only Windows)

-Created by : Jean-Christophe Hurault
+Created by : Jean-Christophe Hurault</br>
 <jeanchristophe.hurault@gmail.com>

 A serie of plugins that allows non-intrusive body motion capture and gesture detection of a participant by making Opensesame communicate with a Kinect device.